Skip to main content

 print(f"Question: {interrupt_info['value']['question']}")

-result = await app.invoke(
+result = await app.invoke(resume_state, config=config)

 print(f"Final result: {result}")